 Bob Kocher is a Partner at Venrock and focuses on healthcare IT and services investments.
-He currently serves on the Board of Castlight Health and is a Board Observer at Grand Rounds.
-He is on the Advisory Boards of Harvard Medical School Health Care Policy Department, USC Leonard D. Schaeffer Center for Health Policy and Economics where he is also a Senior Fellow, National Institute of Healthcare Management, ChildObesity180, and as a Guest Scholar at the Brookings Institution Engleberg Center for Health Reform.
+He currently serves on the Board of Castlight Health and is a Board Observer at Grand Rounds and Doctor on Demand.
+He is a Consulting Professor at Stanford University School of Medicine and on the Advisory Boards of Harvard Medical School Health Care Policy Department, USC Leonard D. Schaeffer Center for Health Policy and Economics where he is also a Senior Fellow, National Institute of Healthcare Management, ChildObesity180, and as a Guest Scholar at the Brookings Institution Engleberg Center for Health Reform.
 He Co-Founded, and has served as Co-Chair for the past four years, the Health Data Initiative, a joint effort of HHS and the Institute of Medicine, to release healthcare data to spur private sector innovation to improve healthcare cost and quality.
 He is also a member of the Health Affairs Editorial Board.

 Prior to Venrock, Bob served in the Obama Administration as Special Assistant to the President for Healthcare and Economic Policy on the National Economic Council.
 In the Obama Administration, Bob was one of the shapers of the Affordable Care Act focusing on cost, quality, and delivery system reform and health IT policy.
 He was one of the leaders of the First Lady’s “Let’s Move” childhood obesity initiative, led the formation of the Partnership for a Healthier America, and served on the Federal Advisory Panel charged with developing a national obesity strategy.
 Prior to the White House, he was a Partner at McKinsey & Company where he led McKinsey Global Institute’s healthcare economics work and Center for U.S. Health System Reform.
 He has worked widely across the US healthcare system to improve regulatory policy, economic performance, labor productivity, clinical outcomes, and patient experience.